SubhadityaMukherjee/Art-KB/docs/Tu Di.md

 ---

 # Tu Di
 - Tu Di is not one god but the generic title for a whole host of earth spirits/guardians.
 They are invariably depicted as small-sized elderly men too.
-In _Journey to the West_, [[Sun Wukong.md]] always summons the local Tu Di upon reaching an unfamiliar place.
+In _Journey to the West_, [Sun Wukong](Sun%20Wukong.md.md) always summons the local Tu Di upon reaching an unfamiliar place.
 1# Wen Chang
 - The Chinese God of Culture, Literature, and Learning.
 1# Yue Lao